 1. Choose a question from the list below by going to the SARA goggle sheet and writing your name beside that question.
 There is a link to this google sheet on your Canvas homepage for health psychology. - first come, first serve, so don't delay.
 Alternatively, you can choose one of your own.
 This needs to be approved by me, so let me know ASAP what it is.

 2. Answer the question.
 To answer your question, you will need to find and use a minimum of three articles, and at least two must be peer-reviewed.
 To find peer-reviewed sources, log onto the SUU library website.
-Find the box that looks like the one shown on this page.
-Enter your key words and use Boolean Operators (AND, OR) between them as needed.
+Find the box that looks like the one shown at the bottom of this page.
+Enter your keywords and use Boolean Operators (AND, OR) between them as needed.
 If you require a refresher on using Boolean Operators, check out the short video at the bottom of this page.
 Note: in the EBSCO search box, be sure to click on "scholarly/peer-reviewed articles".
 If you are not sure if an article is peer-reviewed, email me the full citation and I will let you know.
 Describe and summarize the evidence from your sources to answer your SARA.

 Not sure how to reference?

 Click on the tab "Help Referencing APA Style" - located below on this webpage.
 You can also use the Scribbr app.

-Check out the sample below.
+Check out the samples below.